Guns N' Roses: Legacy, style and influence

 Many music industry peers spoke highly of GNR.
 Joe Perry stated that the band was the first to remind him of Led Zeppelin.
 Ozzy Osbourne stated that GNR could have been "the next Rolling Stones" if the classic lineup had stayed together.
 Tom Petty also favorably compared the band to the Rolling Stones.
 Country musician Steve Earle stated, in 1989, "Guns N' Roses are what every L.A. band pretends to be".
 Gangsta rap group N.W.A., of whom Guns N' Roses were early supporters and befriended, named a song "Appetite for Destruction" after the Guns album of the same name.
-However, not all peers were positive, Nirvana frontman Kurt Cobain stated that his band was "not your typical Guns N' Roses type of band that has absolutely nothing to say" and refused to tour with them.
-(Note: Nirvana drummer Dave Grohl later explained “I think it represented something bigger.
-Nirvana didn’t want to turn into Guns N’ Roses.
+Alice Cooper praised the band's raw energy, calling them "the most dangerous band in the world" during their late-1980s rise.
+Elton John described "November Rain" as "one of the greatest songs ever written", highlighting Axl Rose's orchestral ambition.
+While many contemporaries praised Guns N' Roses, several bands of the late 1980s and early 1990s expressed disdain.
+Nirvana frontman Kurt Cobain stated that his band was "not your typical Guns N' Roses type of band that has absolutely nothing to say" and refused to tour with them.
+(Note: Nirvana drummer Dave Grohl later explained "I think it represented something bigger.
+Nirvana didn't want to turn into Guns N' Roses.
 So Kurt started talking shit in interviews, and then Axl started talking back.
-It went back and forth like tenth-grade bullshit.”)
+It went back and forth like tenth-grade bullshit.")
+Metallica's co-headlining tour with Guns N' Roses in 1992 was marked by tensions, with Metallica members criticizing Axl Rose's behavior and late performances.
+Smashing Pumpkins frontman Billy Corgan said the group's reputation represented the kind of mainstream rock excess that alternative music sought to move beyond.
+Nine Inch Nails' Trent Reznor was similarly critical, later recalling that opening for Guns N' Roses on the 1991 Use Your Illusion Tour was "a miserable experience" and that he "ended up hating everything about Guns N' Roses".

 Guns N' Roses's early look and sound was influenced by Finnish band Hanoi Rocks.

 Early Guns N' Roses music was a fusion of punk rock, blues rock, hard rock, heavy metal, and glam metal.
 (Note: Musical styles: